-By the end of 2018, more than 2,445 Australian students will have received support to study in Vietnam under the New Colombo Plan, deepening their knowledge of the region, its culture and ways of doing business.
+Vietnam is a popular destination for New Colombo Plan (NCP) students, with 3,612 students awarded NCP opportunities in Vietnam since 2014 (comprising 3,602 mobility students and 10 scholars) deepening their knowledge of the country, its culture and ways of doing business.
 Further information is available at the New Colombo Plan website.

-Australia and Vietnam have held formal human rights talks regularly since 2002.
-The fifteenth round of the Australia-Vietnam Human Rights Dialogue took place on 28 August 2018 in Hanoi.
+Australia and Vietnam have regularly held formal human rights talks since 2002.
+The seventeenth Australia-Vietnam Human Rights Dialogue took place virtually on 8 December 2021 in Canberra.

-Australia's delegation typically includes representatives from the Australian Human Rights Commission, and senior officials from the Department of Foreign Affairs and Trade and the Attorney-General's Department.
+Australia's delegation typically includes representatives from the Australian Human Rights Commission, and senior officials from the Department of Foreign Affairs and Trade and relevant Australian Government agencies.

-The Human Rights Dialogue facilitates frank discussion about key human rights issues, including: freedom of expression, freedom of association and freedom of information in Vietnam; specific cases of concern; the severity of sentencing for democracy activists; and Australia's opposition to the death penalty.
-The rights of political prisoners and the harassment and physical abuse of activists have also been key areas of discussion.
+The Human Rights Dialogue facilitates frank discussion about key human rights issues, including; freedom of expression; freedom of association and of information in Vietnam; freedom of religion; specific cases of concern; the severity of sentencing for democracy activists; and Australia's opposition to the death penalty.
+The rights of political prisoners and the treatment of activists have also been key areas of discussion.

 Australia has welcomed improvements in some areas and encouraged implementation of these gains, particularly in relation to legal reforms, gender equality, and rights for lesbian, gay, bisexual, transgender and intersex persons.